celeen/archive/resume.md

 * Between work contracts in the Antarctic, I travelled and did volunteer work around the world, learning firsthand through experience.
 Most notably, I learned passable spanish in three weeks while traveling around Colombia and Ecuador.
 {: .experience}

-###Temporary Office Worker: June 2008 - September 2009

-####Various Employers: Chicago, IL

-* Engaged in various admin and customer service roles, most notably for a period of 6 months as a telephone customer service representative at CCH, where I was promoted to being a point of contact for the company's west coast sales reps.

-^
-{: .experience}
 ---

 ##Education